 San Rafael Swell Rock Art XI | Saturday, February 7, 2015

 Yes, I am aware that the title of this trip report doesn’t make much sense, but that’s OK since I liked the sound of it.
-Way back in June of 2011 I was hiking with my friend Philippe at the edge of the San Rafael Swell when we discovered a new Barrier Canyon Style pictograph panel that no one seemed to have seen before.
+Way back in June of 2011 I was hiking with my friend Philippe at the edge of the San Rafael Swell when we came across a Barrier Canyon Style pictograph panel that no one seemed to have seen before.
 When I wrote up the trip report for that day I decided to call it the Unexpected Panel since we were looking for something else and the find was very unexpected.
 That name seems to have stuck a bit, but I have also seen it referred to as the New Panel.
-Whatever you want to call it, I have wanted to get back and visit this amazing pictograph panel again, but sadly had not been back since our initial discovery.
+Whatever you want to call it, I have wanted to get back and visit this amazing pictograph panel again, but sadly had not been back since our initial visit.
 Diane has also been interested in seeing this panel after seeing my photos of it and I had promised a while ago to take my friend Marty here sometime, so a trip was in the planning for sometime this spring.
 With the warm temperatures we’ve been having lately I decided to move the trip up and visit it this weekend.
 We couldn’t have had better weather for this hike.
 The temperature was in the mid-sixties and there were some nice clouds moving through the sky all day.
 It sure felt more like March or April than the beginning of February.

 Shortly after the sun came up we drove past this tall skinny hoodoo.